heyjva/support/content/src/voice-pe/customzing/reassemble.md

     ![Placing the rubber ring](/static/img/voice-pe/voice_replace_rubber_ring_480.webp)

-2. Assemble button and dial
+2. Assembling button and dial.
    1. Take note of the orientation of the rotary disk.
 Rotate until it is aligned as shown in the video.
    2. Place the button onto the rotary disk.
    3. Take the dial and take note of the square cutout.
 It must align with the button.